lukekevin/lukestropy/utils/readme.md

 `python msgpack_directconverter.py --args`

 ### 15) planet_time.py
-Find approximate rise and set times for planets.
+Find approximate rise and set times for planets by pyephem library.

+### 16) transit_map.py
+Find approximate rise times, path of planets in the sky by astropy.
+Ideal to plan star gazing.

+### Other codes
 `pulsar_studies.py and cluster_filter.py dont run.
 They are skeleton codes whose parts can be used somehwere useful ;)`